papivot/kickstart-pks-on-aws/README.md

 2. For each master instance, `Action` -> `Networking`->`Change security groups`.
 Select the `pks-master` security group and `Assign Security Groups`
 3. Create a new `Network Load Balancer`, with the following settings -
 	* Load Balancer Port: 8443
-	* Select all the AZs and their corresponding public facing subnets withi
+	* Select all the AZs and their corresponding public facing subnets within your VPC
+	* Create a new `target group`, Target type as 	`Instance`, TCP and port `8443`.
+	* Register all the master EC2 instance
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEwNTYxNDY3LDEyMDEzOTUwNTcsMTYxND
+eyJoaXN0b3J5IjpbOTQ5MDkxMzgwLDEyMDEzOTUwNTcsMTYxND
 QzNzIzNywxODMxNTg3NDMwLDg2Nzk3MzQyMCwtMTY2NTEyMTE0
 LC02NjQwNDQyOTEsLTM4NTU4MTkxMSwtOTIzNTY5ODY0LDk1ND
 czNDk1MCwzMzA5MjQxOTAsNDgyMTI2MDE4LC04NzMzMTI5Nzcs